 Learn How To Lose

 If you win against a competitive person, they aren’t angry.
 The loss is bothersome, but it only makes them review their strategy.

 Emotionally, it’s not the terrible heartbreak it is for non-competitive people.
-This is because a competitor is focused on the process.
+This is because a competitor is focused on the outcome and the process.

 They want to win, but they’re more concerned with being better.
-Since they aren’t focused on the outcome of winning, they aren’t as hurt if they take an L while giving their best.
+Since they aren’t focused exclusively on the outcome of winning, they aren’t as hurt if they lose while giving their best.